dlwicksell/nodem/README.md

 Then take the first two numbers in the version string, in this example, 6.0, and drop the decimal point and that is what you would set GTM_VERSION to in binding.gyp.
-Next, while in the root of the repository, run this command:
+Next, if you have installed Nodem via npm, while in the root of the repository, run this command:

     $ npm run install

+Or, if you have not installed Nodem via npm, while in the root of the repository, run this command instead:

+    $ node-gyp rebuild 2> builderror.log

 That's it, now Nodem should work with your older version of GT.M.